Edgio/ec-sdk-go/Onboarding.md

 Please note that the SDK is configured to point to the EdgeCast production environment.
 This is fine if you own a test account.
 Developers employed at EdgeCast may wish to point to a different environment.
-You can do so globally by modifying the URLs in [config.go](edgecast/config.go) or at runtime by setting the appropriate URL fields in the `SDKConfig` struct returned by `edgecast.NewSDKConfig()`.
+You can do so globally by modifying the URLs in [config.go](edgecast/config.go) or during runtime by setting the appropriate URL fields in the `SDKConfig` struct returned by `edgecast.NewSDKConfig()`.

 For example: